BrachioLab/SuperActivators/README.md

 ## Main Pipeline

 The main pipeline analyzes concept detection using embeddings from transformer models.
-Run these scripts sequentially from the `Experiments` directory:
+Run these scripts sequentially from the `scripts` directory:

 ### Core Pipeline Steps:
 ```bash